 To specify disability documentation requirements that will qualify ASU students for reasonable and appropriate accommodations through the Disability Resource Center (DRC)

 The Rehabilitation Act of 1973, 29 United States Code §§ 701–796

 Americans with Disabilities Act of 1990 (ADA), 42 United States Code § 12101 et seq.

 Disability Resource Center

-Students who believe they have a current and essential need for disability accommodations are responsible for requesting accommodations and providing qualifying documentation to the DRC.
-DRC applicants must be admitted or enrolled ASU students and must provide the DRC with qualifying disability documentation verifying the nature and extent of the disability prior to receiving any accommodations.
+Admitted or enrolled students who believe they have a current and essential need for disability accommodations are responsible for registering with and requesting accommodations through the DRC.
+Unless the disability is obvious, the student must provide the DRC with qualifying disability documentation verifying the nature and extent of the disability prior to receiving any accommodations.
 The DRC will make every effort to provide reasonable accommodations for qualified students with disabilities.